dotnet-foundation/website/input/about/election/policy.md

 - The Nominating Committee must consist of at least three persons, but not more than five.
 - Any individual member of the Foundation in good standing may serve on the Nominating Committee, except as otherwise set forth in this policy.
+- No company may have more than one employee as a member of the nominating committee.
 - Non-members of the Foundation with relevant knowledge of the Foundation and relevant experience or skills may serve on the Nominating Committee, except as otherwise set forth in this policy.
 - A current Director can serve on the Nominating Committee, only if they are not planning to run for re-election.
 - Persons are not eligible to serve on the Nominating Committee if they plan to be candidates in the current election.